lawrie/ulx3s_z80_template/top.md

   );
 ```

-VGA utput via a Digilent Pmod is optional, but the VGA signal is always generated, so that it can be used for HDMI output.
+VGA output via a Digilent Pmod is optional, but the VGA signal is always generated, so that it can be used for HDMI output.

 ## OSD